core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 When treating a response to a deterministic request, the Request-Hash option is treated as a Class I option.
 This creates the request-response binding ensuring that no mismatched responses can be successfully unprotected.
 The option does not actually need to be present in the message as transported (the server SHOULD elide it for compactness).
-The client MUST replace any Request-Hash values present in the response with the Request-Hash it sent in the request before any OSCORE processing.
+The client MUST reject responses with a Request-Hash not matching the one it sent in the request.

 <!--
 MT: Is there any possible reason in this application of the Request-Hash option to not elide it the from the response?